Zyra-V23/ZK-PrivateMixer/docs/implementation diary.md

    - Implement automated testing for the entire proof workflow

 3. **Integration**:
-   - Migrate to the complete mixer circuit with SMT verification
+   - Complete integration of the mixer circuit with SMT verification
    - Develop frontend components for generating and submitting proofs
    - Add user-friendly deposit and withdrawal flow

+4. **Documentation and Analysis**:
+   - Complete detailed documentation on circuit architecture and security properties
+   - Conduct thorough security analysis and peer review of the implementation
+   - Prepare user guides and developer documentation

 ## References